Alain Hubert: Biography

 During his expeditions, Alain Hubert witnessed the pace and magnitude of climate change first hand and dedicated himself to that cause.
 He collaborates with scientists and collects ground data for them during his expeditions both in Antarctica and the Arctic (for example snow depth ground data for Cryosat during his Arctic Arc Expedition).
 He is the founders of the International Polar Foundation, with the scientists André Berger and Hugo Decleir.
 The International Polar Foundation supports polar scientific research and promotes informed action on climate change and the development of a sustainable society.

 During the 2004-2005 and 2008-2009 BELARE Campaigns, the International Polar Foundation built the first-ever "Zero Emissions" Antarctic Research Station: Princess Elisabeth Antarctica.
 The project was initiated by Alain Hubert and funded by private partners and the Belgian government.
+Since 2009, he is with the International Polar Foundation the Head of Belgian Research Expedition at Princess Elisabeth Antarctica Station.